NicolasGraph/elsass/README.md

 * Unlimited columns width;
 * unlimited breakpoints;
 * responsive gutters;
-* gutters as gutter and/or padding;
+* gutters as margin and/or padding;
 * and more…

 ## Usage